 Africa Check depends on the support and assistance of our key partners, our funders and our allies in the media and civil society.
 These include:

 - Ejicom is a leading school of Higher Education in Journalism, Communication and Digital Media.
-Based in Dakar, Senegal and founded in 2011, Ejicom trains journalism students in high-level media skills with a focus on innovation in digital and new media in all its training programmes.
+Based in Dakar, Senegal and founded in 2011, Ejicom trains journalism students in high-level media skills focusing on innovation in digital and new media in its training programmes.
 It is a pioneer in the field in francophone sub-Saharan Africa.

 - The Open Society Foundations work to build vibrant and tolerant democracies whose governments are accountable to their citizens.
 Working with local communities in more than 100 countries, the Open Society Foundations support justice and human rights, freedom of expression, and access to public health and education.
 They have provided funding since 2013.